RAhnemann/sif-less/README.md

 # What is this thing? #

 SIF-less is a UI Wrapper for Sitecore Installation Framework (SIF).
-For those who don't want to mess with parameters and commandline, this is for you.
+It's not called "SIF-non", as it still requires SIF to operate.
+For those who don't want to mess with parameters and the command line, this is for you.

+## Version 0.5.0 ##

+* SIF-less now has more validation!
+  * Validates that SIF and SIF Fundamentals are installed
+  * Validates that the Solr URL actually points to a Solr install
+  * Validates that the Solr version is >= 6.6.2 (6.6.1 has a nasty core locking bug)
+  * Validates that the Solr configsets folder is located where it should be
+  * Validates that Powershell 5.1+ is installed
+  * Validates that WebDeploy 3+ is installed

 ## Version 0.4.0 ##